xuehua/django-girl/Q&A.md

 Error: [Errno 2] No such file or directory: 'C:\\Program Files\\Python37\\lib\\venv\\scripts\\nt\\python_d.exe'

-Answer: This is due to the python 3.7.3 version from the link below. https://stackoverflow.com/questions/55380296/how-to-fix-error-errno-2-no-such-file-or-directory-c-program-files-pytho We just need to install a different version of python.
+Answer: This is due to the python 3.7.3 windows version from the link below. https://stackoverflow.com/questions/55380296/how-to-fix-error-errno-2-no-such-file-or-directory-c-program-files-pytho We just need to install a different version of python.
+After install python 3.8.1 the problem is resolved.